NVIDIA-Digital-Bio/avgflow/README.md

 ```
 Example can be found in `example/sampling/example_generate_from_csv.sh`, which generate various number of conformers for molecules in `/example/data/toy_gen_csv.csv`.
 Please follow the format of `/example/data/toy_gen_csv.csv` to construct your own csv for sampling.

 The config yaml files define the model architecture to be initilized and checkpoint to be loaded.
-We provide 3 config files for the 3 checkpoints we released:
+We provide 4 config files for the 4 checkpoints we released:
-1. `config/generation_config/52m_gen.yaml` for the 52M DiT trained with AvgFlow objective.
+1. `config/generation_config/avgflow_52m_gen.yaml` for the 52M DiT trained with AvgFlow objective.
-2. `config/generation_config/64m_gen.yaml` for the 64M DiT trained with AvgFlow objective.
+2. `config/generation_config/avgflow_64m_gen.yaml` for the 64M DiT trained with AvgFlow objective.
+3. `config/generation_config/avgflow_52m_reflow_gen.yaml` for the 52M DiT finetuned with reflow for few-step generation.
-3. `config/generation_config/52m_distill_gen.yaml` for the 52M DiT finetuned with reflow+distillation for 1-step generation.
+4. `config/generation_config/avgflow_52m_distill_gen.yaml` for the 52M DiT finetuned with reflow+distillation for 1-step generation.

 Please choose the config based on your your checkpoint choice, and note that the distilled checkpoint **only** works with 1-step generation.